proximax-storage/go-xpx-chain-sdk/api.md

 ```go
 func NewBondedAggregateTransaction(deadline *Deadline, innerTxs []Transaction, networkType NetworkType) (*AggregateTransaction, error)
 ```
-returns bounded aggregate transaction or error from passed deadline and an array of transactions to be included in
+returns bounded aggregate transaction from passed deadline and an array of transactions to be included in

 #### func  NewCompleteAggregateTransaction

 ```go
 func NewCompleteAggregateTransaction(deadline *Deadline, innerTxs []Transaction, networkType NetworkType) (*AggregateTransaction, error)
 ```
-returns complete aggregate transaction or error from passed deadline and an array of transactions to be included in
+returns complete aggregate transaction from passed deadline and an array of transactions to be included in

 #### func (*AggregateTransaction) GetAbstractTransaction